wp-plugins/purify-wp-menues/README.txt

 If you delete the plugin via the WordPress 'Plugin' menu, your settings will be deleted, too.
 No useless option remains in the WordPress database.

-= Default setting: Mark only the current menu item =
+= Default setting: Marks the current menu item only =

 The default setting is to output only the CSS classes for the current menu item.